 Change the install directory to E:\… and then click Install.

 At this point you have two options: Restart or Configure report server.
 Keep in mind that both are required in order to complete the installation process.
 I decided to Restart the server first before I configured it.
-I did this in order to ensure that Power BI Report Server was completely installed before I tried to configure it.
+Do This in order to ensure that Power BI Report Server was completely installed.
+Before I tried to configure it.

 Click on the Restart button.

-Once the server is restarted, logon and locate the Microsoft Power BI Report Server folder and then click on the Report Server Configuration Manager link.
+Once the server is restarted, logon and locate the Microsoft Power BI Report Server folder.
+Then click on the Report Server Configuration Manager link.
 As I mentioned in the intro, the process of setting-up Power BI Report Server 2019 is almost identical to setting-up Power BI Report Server 2017.

 Note: If you don’t see the Report Server Configuration Manager icon, this means that a prerequisite was missing and you need to repeat the Power BI Report Server install again.